razziel89/mdslw/README.md

 # Installation

-Go to the project's [release page][release page], select the correct binary for your system, and download it.
+Go to the project's [latest release], select the correct binary for your system, and download it.
 See below for how to select the correct one.
 Rename the downloaded binary to `mdslw` (or `mdslw.exe` on Windows) and move it to a location that is in your `$PATH` such as `/usr/local/bin` (will be